-Central Auditory Processing Disorder (CAPD) is a learning disability that can cause a child to have significant issues with learning, particularly in a typical classroom where auditory input and background noise is difficult to control.
+Auditory Processing Disorder (CAPD) is a learning disability that can cause a child to have significant issues with learning.
+This is particularly true in a typical classroom where auditory input and background noise are difficult to control.

 Auditory Processing Disorder (APD) is defined as follows by the National Institute of Health as: “Auditory processing disorder (APD) describes a condition in which people have trouble making sense of the sounds around them.”

 “Auditory processing is a term used to describe what happens when your brain recognizes and interprets the sounds around you.
 Humans hear when energy that we recognize as sound travels through the ear and is changed into electrical information that can be interpreted by the brain.
 The ‘disorder’ part of auditory processing disorder means that something is adversely affecting the processing or interpretation of the information.”

 “Children with APD often do not recognize subtle differences between sounds in words, even though the sounds themselves are loud and clear.
 For example, the request ‘Tell me how a chair and a couch are alike’ may sound to a child with APD like ‘Tell me how a cow and a hair are alike.’
 This kind of problem is more likely to occur when a person with APD is in a noisy environment or when he or she is listening to complex information.”